LGBTQ rights in Jamaica: Public opinion

-A poll in 2001 showed that 96 percent of Jamaicans were opposed to any move that would seek to legalize homosexual relations.
+A poll in 2001 indicated that 96 percent of Jamaicans were opposed to any move that would seek to legalize homosexual relations.

 In 2008, a poll of 1,008 Jamaicans was conducted that read, "Whether or not you agree with their lifestyle, do you think homosexuals are entitled to the same basic rights and privileges as other people in Jamaica?"
 26 percent said "yes", 70 percent said "no", and 4 percent did not know.

 Results from the "National Survey of Attitudes and Perceptions of Jamaicans Towards Same Sex Relationships" were published in 2011.
 Based on a random survey in late 2010 of 1,007 Jamaicans, aged 18–84, 85.2 percent were opposed to legalizing homosexuality among consenting adults.
 In addition, 82.2 percent said that male homosexuality was immoral, 75.2 percent believed that female homosexuality was immoral, and 75.3 percent believed that bisexual relationships were immoral.

-In 2012, a poll revealed that about a third of the population—over 900,000 Jamaicans—believe the government is not doing enough to protect LGBT people from violence and discrimination.
+In 2012, a poll indicated that about a third of the population — over 900,000 Jamaicans — believe the government is not doing enough to protect LGBT people from violence and discrimination.

-A 2016 poll from J-Flag shows that 88 percent of those polled disapprove of homosexuality.
+In a 2016 poll from J-Flag, 88 percent of those polled that that they disapproved of homosexuality.